Clair Obscur: Expedition 33: Critical response

-Clair Obscur: Expedition 33 received "universal acclaim" from critics, according to review aggregator website Metacritic.
-This sentiment was also echoed by the users, with the game attaining one of the highest Metacritic userscore ratings of all time as of May 2025.
-OpenCritic reported a top critic average score of 92% across all platforms, with 97% of critics recommending the game.
-On Steam, it reached an "Overwhelmingly positive" review score, with 95% of the more than 100,000 users who rated the game on the digital distribution service after acquiring it leaving a favorable feedback.
+Clair Obscur: Expedition 33 received "universal acclaim" from critics according to review aggregator website Metacritic.
+This sentiment was also echoed by the users, with the game attaining the highest Metacritic userscore rating of all time.
+Fellow review aggregator OpenCritic reported that 98% of critics recommended the game.
+On Steam, it reached an "Overwhelmingly positive" review score of 95%, with well over 100,000 users leaving favorable feedback.
 In Japan, four critics from Famitsu each awarded the game a score of 9 out of 10, for a total score of 36 out of 40.

-Clair Obscurs art direction and visual world design were praised by reviewers.
+Expedition 33s art direction and visual world design were praised by reviewers.
 Edge described them as "dreamily intoxicating", a sentiment echoed by Richard Wakeling of GameSpot, who nonetheless criticized the world for being "mechanically uninteresting [...] to explore".
 Additional criticism was directed at the absence of a mini-map, which can lead to occasional disorientation.

 The story received critical acclaim, with particular praise for the voice acting, which was noted for bringing the characters to life and effectively supporting the narrative.
 IGN's Michael Higham commended the game for the way it "frames mortality, grief, and the small moments of joy we find".
 Liam Croft of Push Square noted that "every cutscene remains gripping, with an already intriguing plot heightened by [...] excellent voice acting".

 Reviewers were impressed by the soundtrack and particularly praised its adaptability.
 Game Informers Kyle Hilliard highlighted the contrast between the "somber piano music and haunting vocals", which underscore the characters' emotional experiences, and the combat themes that "bring the energy back up at precisely the right moment".
 Edge described the score as immense and "operatic".

-The gameplay was praised for its modern approach to traditional Japanese-style turn-based combat.
+Critics also noted the game's modern approach to traditional Japanese-style turn-based combat.
 Malindy Hetfeld of The Guardian noted that "a successful counter felt deeply satisfying every time".
-Ed Nightingale of Eurogamer further highlighted the variety in character fighting styles, each one introducing "a new system to learn", as well as the extensive options for character customization.
+Ed Nightingale of Eurogamer further highlighted the variety in character fighting styles, each one introducing "a new system to learn", and the extensive options for character customization.
 Josh Brown for PCGamesN described the game as a "hyper-stimulating take on a genre once deemed too slow and stale for the HD era".